-The net pension liability ("NPL") is calculated separately for each system and represents that particular system's total pension liability determined in accordance with GASB No. 67 less that System's fiduciary net position.
-NPL totals, as of June 30, 2017 measurement date, for the SCRS are presented in the following table:
+The net pension liability ("NPL") is calculated separately for each system and represents that particular system's TPL determined in accordance with GASB No. 67 less that System's fiduciary net position.
+NPL totals, as of June 30, 2018 measurement date, for the SCRS are presented in the following table: